 As I mentioned before, the sail can act in two different ways: as a wing and as a parachute.
-When in the close-hauled, close-reaching, and partially the beam-reaching points of sail your sailboat’s sail is acting a lot like a wing.
+When in the close hauled, close reach, and partially the beam reach points of sail your sailboat’s sail is acting a lot like a wing.
 Based on the magnitude and angle at which the true wind and sailboat are traveling, the combination of the two will produce an apparent wind force.

 The transfer of energy to produce a forward moving force is mainly due to the sail, keel, and hull.
 Essentially, the sail catches the wind’s energy forcing the sailboat to tilt to the side followed by resistance to this tilting from the keel allowing the hull to effectively cut through the water with the remaining force.

-When in the broad-reaching and running points of sail, these forces are still at play resulting in a wing-like action, however, in these point of sails the true wind and sailboat forces are much more aligned.
+When in the broad reach and running points of sail, these forces are still at play resulting in a wing-like action, however, in these points of sail the true wind and sailboat forces are much more aligned.
 Essentially, this produces more of a parachute effect as opposed to a wing since the apparent wind force is indistinguishable from the other forces.

 What is the difference between a jib and genoa sail?
 Both a jib and genoa sail are sails hoisted at the fore of a sailboat with the genoa being larger in size.
 The genoa sail oftentimes overlaps the mast due to its size and is mainly used when in a running point of sail.